CopernicaMarketingSoftware/Documentation/Publisher/en/statistics-dominant-result.md

-# The dominant results of a mailing
+# Statistics: The dominant results of a mailing

 This chart provides an overview of the statistics for each mailing.
 This chart only displays the **DOMINANT** result.
 That means that if a